 - Council on Foreign Relations

 - Columbia’s student-run organizations oﬀer ways to explore career options, gain experience, and network.
 Groups relevant to the ﬁeld include Columbia UNICEF, Columbia University Global Brigades, Columbia International Relations Council and Association (CIRCA), and Engineers without Borders.

 - Columbia’s School of International and Public Aﬀairs (SIPA) oﬀers world-class resources regarding career opportunities in international aﬀairs.
-The Career Overview factsheets describe qualiﬁcations and hiring processes for a variety of international careers.

 - Various campus centers, such as the Earth Institute, the Global Centers, and the Institute for the Study of Human Rights, also provide opportunities for students to become involved in international aﬀairs.